omeka/omeka-s-enduser/content/Items.md

 1. Using the dropdown of the *Add New Media* menu on the right side of the screen, select a media type (Upload, URL, oEmbed, or YouTube)
   ![“Add new media” dropdown showing the options](/content/contentfiles/AddItem_media.png)

-Under the _Visibility_ tab you can change the settings for whether the item is visible to everyone including the public, on people on your OmekaS install, or just your site.
+### Item Sets
+Use the dropdown to add the item to an item set.

+### Visibility
+Use the Public checkbox in the upper right-hand corner of the Item add/edit view to set the item visible to the public or not.